AlickMitchell/alickmitchell.github.io/content/posts/encor_journey/index.md

 Have a good note taking system.
 I find noting taking whilst following more concept based training keeps my mind from wandering.

 I also find the process of working through my notes and editing them solidifies the concepts.

 But the biggest benefit I find to taking notes is having the config examples to hand when you need them.
 This becomes a tool not just for the exam but for your career.
-I only take physical notes these days when reading.
-I'll then type them up.

 I keep organized notes using org mode in Emacs.
+Emacs has modules that help you search and sort our notes.

 * Documentation